ahmed-ashraff/Turing-Machine/README.md

 # if the Transitions not have the Y action or N the machine will hanging and this case has been handle it.
--As the Tape has a infinte length to the right can be extended, i was changed this moudule to maximum 10 hashes to the right to avoid the infinte loop.
+-As the Tape has a infinte length to the right can be extended, i was changed this module to maximum 10 hashes to the right to avoid the infinte loop.